Table of Contents[Hide][Show]

 If you are drinking tap water, the answer to that question is 300+ chemicals and pollutants, according to research from the Environmental Working Group.
 Among these contaminants are:

-- Heavy Metals like lead and mercury are found in some water sources and have been linked to any health problems.
+Metals like lead and mercury are found in some water sources and have been linked to many health problems.

-- Fluoride: This is perhaps the most controversial of the contaminants in water (if something like water contaminants can be controversial!) because it is purposefully added to the water and there is much heated debate about the benefits/harm of this.
-Anyone who listened to the Heal Thy Mouth Summit is well aware of the potential dangers of Fluoride thanks to Dr. Kennedy, but the short is: If fluoride has any benefit, it would be directly to the teeth, as drinking the fluoride has not been statistically shown to increase oral health at all.
+This is perhaps the most controversial of the contaminants in water (if something like water contaminants can be controversial!) because it is purposefully added to the water and there is much heated debate about the benefits/harm of this.
+Anyone who listened to the Heal Thy Mouth Summit is well aware of the potential dangers of fluoride thanks to Dr. Kennedy, but the short of it is this: If fluoride has any benefit, it would be directly to the teeth, as drinking the fluoride has not been statistically shown to increase oral health at all.
 Additionally, fluoride has been linked to thyroid problems and other disorders when consumed internally.

 Bottled water has started falling out of favor lately and with good reason.
 Mark’s Daily Apple did an in-depth analysis of why, but bottled water is not a good option for several reasons: